Jodicooli/GraphRAG/Customer_Support_LocalBot/README.md

 # **Installation & Setup**

-You can install and run the **DeepSeek RAG Chatbot** in one of two ways:
+You can install and run the **DeepSeek GRAPHRAG Chatbot** in one of two ways:

 1. **Traditional (Python/venv) Installation**
 2. **Docker Installation** (ideal for containerized deployments)